 5. Spend a night at the panto

-Take a spin on the ice this Christmas at Cheltenham’s new ice rink in Imperial Gardens – site of the town’s original Winter Gardens and skating rink in the late 19th century.
-The rink is open 18 November 2021–2 January 2022, and is Gloucestershire’s only undercover ice rink so you don’t have to worry about the weather, with hot drinks at the Imperial Gardens bar afterwards.
+After a year’s absence, the Cheltenham Ice Rink returns to Imperial Gardens in 2023 – site of the town’s original Winter Gardens and skating rink in the late 19th century.
+The rink is open from 17 November 2023–1 January 2024 and is undercover so you don’t have to worry about the weather, with hot drinks and tasty treats available at the Imperial Gardens bar afterwards.

 7. Admire decorated Christmas trees

-You can also admire the trees in Lacock, where Christmas trees decorated by local community groups, charities and schools are on display in the cloister.
-And over 30 trees fill St Edward’s Church in Stow-on-the-Wold for their annual Christmas Tree Festival (9–12 December 2021).
+You can also admire the trees in Lacock, where Christmas trees decorated by local community groups, charities and schools are on display in the cloister – this year’s theme is ‘Light Struck’ (25 November–24 December 2023).
+And there are Christmas tree festivals at St Edward’s Church in Stow-on-the-Wold (7–10 December) and St Saviour’s in Tetbury (1 December–1 January).

 8. Sing along to Christmas carols